 Saadi Shirazi after narrating this story tells the moral of the tale.
 People are drawn together by what they have in common, whether it be interests or needs.
 This is the basis of a lot of human friendships too.
-The blessed Prophet (peace be upon him) said that the person has the religion of his friend therefore be careful every one of you in choosing your friend (Muslim).
+The blessed Prophet (peace be upon him) said that “A man is on the religion of his best friend, so look carefully at whom you befriend” (Tirmidhi).

 Friendship gives happiness and lessens misery by doubling our joy and sharing our grief.
 Friends provide us company when we are alone and give us help when we are in need.
 They are a comfort in times of distress and advise us when we are faced with difficult decisions in life.
 The warmth and joy of friendship is one of the most enviable things one can hope for.
 In the garden of life, friends are like flowers.